Cowboy Bebop (2021 TV series): Casting

 On October 27, 2021, in an interview with SyFy Wire, Nemec explained he purposely cast older actors and defended his choice that it would build richer stories for the characters, saying, "I think that really became clear to me that to really feel for these characters, to really want to track and live with them, they needed real depth of life experience in their soul.
 And that was something that John brought.
 I can't imagine anyone being Spike Spiegel but John Cho because John brings a depth to the character.
 He's incredibly facile with humor.
 He's quick-witted.
 He can be laconic like Spike Spiegel.
 I think the anime had true moments of ennui, and true moments of dramatic pain that really did require someone, again, with that depth that John brought.
 While in the anime, it's okay to sort of play the younger version.
 But in today's world and in live action, the actor needed to be able to bring that essence as well.
 And that just required a more mature actor."

-Several of the original Japanese voice actors from the anime are involved in the live action adaption, reprising their roles for the Japanese dub of the show and there will be an addition of a few new voice actors.
+Several of the original Japanese voice actors from the anime were involved in the live-action adaption, reprising their roles for the Japanese dub of the show.
 The Japanese voice actor for Spike, Kōichi Yamadera said, "I have long anticipated a live action version.
 I can feel the strong respect it has toward the anime.
 I hope that viewers will see the atmosphere of the Spike character that I previously portrayed in John Cho's performance, who is skillfully taking on the role in this version.
 There are also many settings and developments that can only be pulled off in a live action series.
 I hope that both people who love Cowboy Bebop and those who are new to the title can enjoy this new series!"